vithi2006/Excel/README.md

 ## Project 2: Use of conditional formatting

-This project used the student_scores dataset: [student_scores.xlsx](https://github.com/user-attachments/files/18151967/student_scores.xlsx)
+This project used the student_scores dataset

 In this project, I:
 * applied a filter and sorting to show the best students in each subject